Etheridge Lab

 Public Engagement in Science

-Through projects funded by the National Science Foundation (1644650) and the United States Fish and Wildlife Service, our lab has worked with citizens of Bogue Banks and Hyde County, respectively, to solve water related problems that being faced by their communities.
+Through projects funded by the National Science Foundation (1644650) and the United States Fish and Wildlife Service, our lab has worked with citizens of Bogue Banks and Hyde County, respectively, to solve water related problems that are being faced by their communities.
 For the project on Bogue Banks, citizen scientists collected groundwater and surface water level data to improve the modeling of groundwater and surface water interactions on the island.
 The Hyde County project was focused on learning about water management on agricultural operations that use pumps to control drainage.

 Past Research Projects

-- Quantifying the water quality benefits of a constructed brackish marsh and tidal stream system located downstream of row crop agricultural production.
+• Quantifying the water quality benefits of a constructed brackish marsh and tidal stream system located downstream of row crop agricultural production.

-- Improving the modeling of nitrogen transformation processes at the watershed scale in the INCA-N model in areas with agriculture as the predominant land use.
+• Improving the modeling of nitrogen transformation processes at the watershed scale in the INCA-N model in areas with agriculture as the predominant land use.